"Self-Indulgent But Comical Teenage Angst"

 All in all, therefore, despite some memorable, positive dramatic and thematic elements, THE EDGE OF SEVENTEEN is an unacceptable, excessive example of a coming-of-age comedy about a troubled but funny and energetic teenage girl.

+THE EDGE OF SEVENTEEN brings to life the story of an unsettled, melodramatic, intelligent 16-year-old girl named Nadine.
+Still grieving over her father’s unexpected death several years ago, Nadine finds herself even more adrift when her best friend hooks up with her older, popular brother.
+Their romantic relationship brings Nadine’s simmering conflicts to an emotional blowout.
+She finds some solace in a new friend and her favorite teacher, but not in her withdrawn, self-absorbed mother.
+Will Nadine go too far in alienating others?
+Will her mother care?
+Can her new friend and the teacher help?
 The strength of THE EDGE OF SEVENTEEN lies in its humorous approach and its strong performances.
 Hailee Steinfeld shines as Nadine, as does Woody Harrelson as the understanding, witty teacher.
 The story eventually extols love, empathy and respect for others.
 However, though the female protagonist prays to God at an important point, the teenage characters have virtually no restraints otherwise.
 So, THE EDGE OF SEVENTEEN is an unacceptable, excessive movie with a dominant Romantic, pagan worldview full of teenage rebellion, bad behavior and plenty of foul language.